 One of the first control flow statements in many programming languages is switch-case.
-In Clojure switch case can be achieved in different ways, which we will show in this post.
+In Clojure switch-case can be achieved in different ways, what we will show in this article.

-There are a couple of functions in Clojure that serve as switch case control flow statements.
-The first one is case macro:
+There are a couple of functions/macros in Clojure that serve as switch-case control flow statements.
+The first one is

 Let’s test that:

-The next approach to switch case in Clojure is cond macro:
+The next approach to switch-case in Clojure is

 It takes a number of pairs test expression and a value.
-When test expression matches the the value is returned.
-The last expression :else as other keywords evaluates to itself, which is boolean true, and is commonly used to denote default value.
-Returns nil when there’s no default.
+When test expression matches, then the value is returned.
+The last expression is

 Running the code gives: